Sally Barrington

-Sally Barrington is a professor of positron emission tomography (PET) Imaging and National Institute for Health Research (NIHR) research professor at King's College London (KCL), England, United Kingdom.
+Sally Barrington is a British oncologist and medical researcher.
+She is a professor of positron emission tomography (PET) Imaging and National Institute for Health Research (NIHR) research professor at King's College London (KCL), England, United Kingdom.
 She joined KCL in 1993.

-Biography
+Education

+Barrington obtained her MB BS from the United Medical Dental Schools of Guy's and St Thomas', University of London.

 Barrington obtained her nuclear medicine training at the Guy's and St Thomas’ Hospital London, where she was later appointed as a consultant in 1998.

+Career

 Her research is focused on the study of lymphoma cancer and radiotherapy planning using PET imaging.
 She has been involved in numerous multicentre clinical trials.
 She has also work experience in other clinical areas, including, but not limited to, oncology, neurology, cardiology and infection/inflammation.
 She co-leads the UK PET Research Network.

 In 2019, Barrington was awarded the British Nuclear Medicine Society (BNMS) Roll of Honour.
 Barrington sits on the Editorial Board of Journal of Clinical Oncology; she is the chair of the National Institute for Health Research Academy Involvement Group and the Radiation Safety Committee of Guy's and St Thomas' NHS Foundation Trust.
 She is a member of various professional organisations, including the Scientific Committee for international workshops on PET in lymphoma, European Lymphoma Institute, Administration of Radioactive Substances Advisory Committee (ARSAC), CRUK Expert Review Panel, Oncology Committee of the European Association of Nuclear Medicine, and National Cancer Research Institute (NCRI) Clinical Studies Group in Lymphoma.